ppy/osu-wiki/news/2023/2023-02-09-skin-of-the-year-2022.md

 ## Voting details

-All skins that have been released during 2022 and were added to [the compendium](https://compendium.skinship.xyz/) are eligible to compete, **including contest & podium entries**.
-Everyone gets **15** votes each to cast, and you can spend as many or as little as you like.
+All skins that have been released during 2022 and have been added to [the compendium](https://compendium.skinship.xyz/) are eligible to compete, **including contest & podium entries**.
+Everyone gets **15** votes each to cast, and you can spend as many or as few as you like.

 The top-voted entry will receive a unique profile badge based on their entry and 3 months of osu!supporter for their victory, while the remaining finalists will receive 1 month of osu!supporter each.